rzuehlsd/nanoGRBLizer/README.md

 There was just one additional change I had to make to the UltimateCNC default probe macro.
 The probe connected to the metal sheet and immediatldiatly raised an alarm.
 A closer look at the probe macro showed that after initial contact an additional G38.2 command was issued without raising the spindle.
 I changed that to `G38.2 Z-50 F50; G92 Z0; G0 Z10` as a first fix and all was fine.

+Further testing showed that all 3 axes did not travel the required distances.
+After some test and head scratching I figured out (sometimes its worth looking into the manual) that my early type of SC420 has spindles with 2mm travel distance per revolution and 200 steps per revolution stepper motors.
+As the Stepcraft drivers work in half step mode we have 400 half steps per revolution.
+After adjusting the (half) steps per mm travel to 200.000 for all axes ($100, $101 and $102) everything worked as expected.

 So if you try to use this controller I hope the information above will help you.
 Have fun!